Wh1teRabbitHU/AbstractModel.js/README.md

 }
 ```

-### class.hasErrors()
+### <a id="class-haserrors"></a> class.hasErrors()

-It check if the class's values has any errors.
-It returns true, if one or more errors occured.
-It always run a validate() function in 'normal' mode for the check, so it won't throws exceptions.
+Checking if the class's values has any errors.
+Returns true, if one or more errors occured.
+It always run the validate() function in 'normal' mode, so it won't throws any exceptions.

 #### Example